PhD, Theater and Performance Studies, Stanford University

 Public Scholarship

 - “By the Skin of Our Teeth: Surviving the Eating Disorder Closed Wards of Gangnam.”
 Co-authored with Jeannie Park.
-Detours: A Decolonial Guide to Korea, eds.
-Crystal Mun-hye Baik, Ju Hui Judy Han, Jinah Kim, and Young Gyung Paik.
-Forthcoming from Duke University Press, 2025.
+Detours: A Decolonial Guide to Korea.
+Edited by Crystal Mun-hye Baik, Ju Hui Judy Han, Jinah Kim, and Young Gyung Paik.
+Forthcoming from Duke University Press.

 - “ASMR—Digital Intimacy and Care,” in Watch & Chill 2.0: Streaming Senses exhibition catalogue.
 Seoul: Museum of Modern and Contemporary Art, 2023.